 This isn't just the story of the church in Ephesus.
-This is the story of a church in Wheelersburg, too, and every other church.
-Here's what we were-dead, deluded, and doomed.
-Here's what God did for us-He made us alive in Christ, raised us from the dead and put us on a heavenly throne in Christ, and determined to make us trophies of His grace in Christ forever and ever.
-And here's how God did it-by His grace, through our faith which He gave us, not by our works but by Christ's work, and so that as a result of being in Christ we would do good works.
+This is the story of this church in Wheelersburg, Ohio.
+This is what we were-dead, deluded, and doomed.
+This is what God did for us-He made us alive in Christ, raised us from the dead and put us on a heavenly throne in Christ, and determined to make us trophies of His grace in Christ forever and ever.
+And this is how God did it-by His grace, through our faith which He gave us, not by our works but by Christ's work, and so that as a result of being in Christ we would do good works.